Anthony Housefather: Controversy

+Housefather, as a lone dissident in the Liberal Party, voted against his own party-pushed bill, Bill C-13, aimed at "moderniz[ing] the Official Languages Act," according to the National Post.
+Citing concerns about English-speakers in Quebec, Housefather was the sole MP to vote 'No' to the bill, in a 301-to-1 vote.

+Housefather is a member of the Canada-Israel Interparliamentary group.
+Following the start of the Israeli war on Gaza in October 2023, Housefather travelled to Israel and took photos with former Israeli Prime Minister Naftali Bennett.
+On January 19, 2024, Housefather appeared on CBC's Power and Politics and stated that Canada should categorically reject South Africa's genocide claim against Israel while saying that Israel was merely "defending itself".

+In July 2024, Housefather, who is Jewish, was labeled a neo-Nazi in flyers with a swastika photoshopped into where the Star of David should be on an Israeli flag.
+The flyers, which were posted in Montreal, also stated that he should "get out of town."
+Canada's Special Envoy for Preserving Holocaust Remembrance and Combating Antisemitism Deborah Lyons wrote on social media that "the sign was not only targeting Housefather but all Jewish Canadians, most of whom identified as Zionists."
+Lyons has stated that antisemitism in Canada is at a high, could potentially get worse, and needs to be addressed on many levels.

+In July 2025, Housefather said that the Irish band Kneecap should be banned from entering Canada.

 Athletics

 Housefather was a competitive swimmer in his teens, and then a competitive water polo player.
 He started competitive swimming again in 2010.
 In July and August 2013, Housefather won seven medals, five silver medals and two bronze medals, in the Masters category in swimming at the 2013 Maccabiah Games in Israel.
 He won five medals, three silver medals and two bronze medals, in a number of Masters (35+) swimming events at the 2017 Maccabiah Games.

 Housefather swims on the Parliamentary Swim Team, and runs with the running group on the Hill, which, as part of a wider fitness initiative, aims to keep members of Parliament physically active while promoting health and physical fitness.
 He advocates for athletics and physical fitness as a Member of Parliament, serving as the Liberal Party lead on the Parliamentary fitness initiative started by former MP John Weston.